History of photographic lens design: Rise of Japanese optical industry

 Japanese photographic lens production dates from 1931 with the Konishiroku (Konica) Hexar 10.5 cm f/4.5 for the Konishiroku Tropical Lily small plate camera.
-However, the Japanese advanced quickly and were able to manufacture very high quality lenses by 1950 – LIFE magazine photographer David Douglas Duncan's "discovery" of Nikkor lenses is an oft-told tale.
+The Japanese advanced quickly and were able to manufacture very high quality lenses by 1950 – LIFE magazine photographer David Douglas Duncan's "discovery" of Nikkor lenses is an oft-told tale.

 In 1954, the Japan Camera Industry Association (JCIA) began promoting the development of a high quality photographic industry to increase exports as part of Japan's post-World War II economic recovery.
 To that end, the Japan Machine Design Center (JMDC) and Japan Camera Inspection Institute (JCII) banned the slavish copying of designs and the export of low quality photographic equipment, enforced by a testing program before issuance of shipping permits.

 By the end of the 1950s, the Japanese were seriously challenging the Germans.
 For example, the Nippon Kogaku Nikkor-P Auto 10.5 cm f/2.5 of 1959, for the Nikon F 35mm SLR (1959), is reputed to be one of the best portrait lenses ever made, with superb sharpness and bokeh.
 It originated as the Nikkor-P 10.5 cm f/2.5 (1954) for the Nikon S series 35mm RF, was optically upgraded in 1971 and available until 2006.

 In 1963, the Tokyo Kogaku RE Auto-Topcor 5.8 cm f/1.4 came out along with the Topcon RE Super/Super D (1963) 35mm SLR.
 The Topcor is reputed to be one of the best normal lenses ever made.
 The Nikkor and the Topcor were sure signs of the Japanese optical industry eclipsing the Germans'.
 Topcon in particular was highly avant-garde in producing two ultra-fast lenses by 1960 - the R-Topcor 300 F2.8 (1958) and the R-Topcor 135 F2 (1960).
 The former was not eclipsed until 1976.
 Germany had been the optical leader for a century, but the Germans turned very conservative after World War II; failing to achieve unity of purpose, innovate or respond to market conditions.
 Japanese camera production surpassed West German output in 1962.